ayaankazerouni/csc305-lectures/03-mutability-cohesion-srp/coursenotes.md

 }
 ```

-### What's the point of mutability?
+### What's the point of immutability?

+**DISCUSS** What do you think are some benefits of immutability?
+(Can answer in general or specifically in an object-oriented context.)

 There are many benefits to creating immutable objects.

-* **Changes become visible**.
+* **Simplicity**.
+Immutable objects can be in exactly one state—the state in which they were created.
+This means that you can check invariants in the constructor for the object, and those invariants are guaranteed to hold for the lifetime of the object.
+**Changes become visible**.
+If changes are to be made, functions called on the object would result in the creation and return of a _new_ object.
 You can read code and reason about the chain of events that occur from a sequence of function calls, resting assured that there were no invisible changes that occurred within those functions.
 This can make program comprehension significantly easier, which in turn simplifies things like debugging, contributing to an existing codebase, or refactoring.
-* **Concurrency becomes safer**.
+* **Immutable objects are thread-safe**.
 If objects are immutable, they cannot be corrupted by competing threads.
+This means that objects can be shared among multiple threads freely.
 Algorithms operating on immutable objects are more easily parallelisable, since the object is guaranteed to always be in a "valid" state, i.e., it hasn't been inappropriately modified by multiple clients who are unaware of each other.
+* **Failure atomicity**.
+Immutable objects guarantee _failure atomicity_.
+"Atomicity" is when a sequence of actions are carried out "as one".
+For example, consider the action of enrolling for a course at Cal Poly.
+There a number of steps that need to be taken to perform this "single action":
+  - Check if you meet pre-requisites
+  - Check the course capacity
+  - Get added to the course according to the registrar's rolls
+  - Get added to the course Canvas
+  - Get added to the course mailing list

+If the above actions were performed _atomically_, we are saying that the above actions would _all succeed_ or _all fail_.
+Anything in the middle can result in inconsistent states, e.g., you're added to the course Canvas, but the registrar has no idea that you're in the course.

+In an immutable object, we avoid the possibility of an object in an inconsistent state (e.g., in an an exception occurs halfway through a function).
+If a function call failed for some internal reason, the original object is left untouched.
+That is, the "client" either has a reference to the original object (in a valid state) or the result of a successful function call (also a valid state).

 * **Composability**.
-You can chain or "compose" functions together to solve larger problems.
+You can chain or "compose" abstractions (objects or functions) that have immutability together to solve larger problems.
 For example, consider the `String` class.
 Because each method returns a copy of the `String`, you can chain function calls:

 ```java
 String myString = "    this is a string   ";